econforte/MavFC2018/README.md

 Navigate to http://127.0.0.1:8000/ to go to the home page.

-To login to the application, refer to the material under the docs folder.
+For more information, including on how to login into the application, refer to the material under the docs folder, especially mavfcinstalldoc_v1.md and userhelp.md documents.